Volunteer and gap year placements in Ghana

 Need to know

-On arrival – all volunteers have a 3 day orientation in Accra
+- On arrival - all volunteers have an orientation in Accra

 Costs